Skip to main content

 About the CSR Award of the German Federal Government

-The CSR Award of the German Federal Government is a key element of the national CSR strategy.
-It aims to make responsible business conduct visible and to encourage companies to align economic goals with social and environmental responsibility.
-Corporate social responsibility is understood as a voluntary contribution to sustainable development that goes beyond legal requirements.
+The CSR Award of the German Federal Government is a central element of Germany’s national CSR strategy.
+Its aim is to make responsible business practices visible and encourage companies to combine economic goals with social and environmental responsibility.

 • Good Business Practices